Then (The Charlatans song)

 "Then" is a song by English alternative rock band the Charlatans.
 It was released on 10 September 1990 as the second single from the group's debut album, Some Friendly (1990).
 The song reached number 12 on the UK Singles Chart, number 11 on the Irish Singles Chart, and number four on the US Billboard Modern Rock chart.
-The music video for "Then" was shot at Hawkstone Park Hotel and Golf Course in Rural Shropshire, England.
+The music video for "Then" was directed by Kim Peters in her second video with the band and shot at Hawkstone Park Hotel and Golf Course in Rural Shropshire, England.
+The band's then-keyboardist Rob Collins was ill on the day of filming, and a friend mimed in his place.
+Other parts of the video show the band performing on a hillside in Shropshire that is partly obscured by smoke.
 The Charlatans used this location for the architectural "follies" that are dotted around the grounds of Hawkstone Park.